 Tips for successful upselling and cross-selling

 Successful upselling and cross-selling is based on a deep understanding your customers’ needs.
 True understanding comes from doing your research.
-It is not enough to simply go on what you know about their company (firmographic data) or your past experiences with them (CRM data) – you need to pull this together with up-to-date insights and sentiments (qualitative data) in order to really understand what matters most in their world.
+It is not enough to simply go on what you know about their company (firmographic data) or your past experiences with them (CRM data) – the world is changing fast and your customer’s needs are changing fast, therefore you need to pull this together with up-to-date insights and sentiments (qualitative data) in order to really understand what matters most in their world.

 This means keeping your intelligence fresh.
 Technological solutions that utilise advanced analytics, machine learning and natural language processing can dig deeper into structured and unstructured data sets than you could do manually.